C-O-R-A/CoDI/README.md

 # CoDI (CORA Desktop Interface)
+>This project is still under active development

 A Python SDK for communicating with the Cora robotic arms over TCP sockets.
 The package provides:

-- `CoraClient` for command transmission, state feedback, and video streaming
+- `CoraClient` Running onn the client pc for straightforward control
-- `GuiClient` for a basic Tkinter-based interface
+- `CoraServer` Running on a cora robot which interfaces with ROS
 - Utility functions for encoding commands and decoding robot state messages

 This SDK is designed to be simple, modular, and suitable for integration into larger robotics applications.